jplipata/fork-authority/README.md

 - Bug: if the user denies location permission and selects "never ask again", it will render the app useless (Marshmallow and above)

 ###### Code Quality
-- Refactor: MainActivity is a "god object" and needs to be broken out into a better architecture
+- Refactor: MainActivity is a "god object" and needs to be broken out into smaller classes.
+Overall architecture needs to be improved.
 - Replace iterative List appraoch to UserRecords/BusinessListManager with hashmap
 - Replace AsyncTask with something better (e.g. Retrofit)
+- Replace findViewById with Butterknife
 - Refactor: RecyclerView.Adapter onClick handlers should be defined in ViewHolder